 But what was true of Raff in the C19th could equally be an issue for composers today, if not more so given the ease with which musicians and composers can now share their work with the world in the internet age.

-How many books does a method series really need to comprise?
-Four, perhaps (such as Get Set!
-Piano, for example)?
-Maybe 16 (Piano Junior), or how about 326 (Piano Adventures, including its many permutations and the huge catalogue of supplementary materials)?
+How many books does a method series really need?
+Less than ten perhaps (such as Get Set!
+Piano)?
+Maybe 16 (Piano Junior), or how about 326 (Piano Adventures at time of writing, including its many permutations and the huge catalogue of supplementary materials)?